David speaks with Ama Amo-Agyei, a wellness entrepreneur and the founder of Plantmade.

 👨🏾💻 About David Elikwu:

 David Elikwu FRSA is a serial entrepreneur, strategist and writer.
-David is the founder of The Knowledge, a platform helping people learn more and live better.
+David is the founder of The Knowledge, a platform helping people think deeper and work smarter.

 - Twitter: @Delikwu / @itstheknowledge